 - Enter patient details as prompted in the selected tool

 - View individualized guidance on the advice screen

 - Email a summary of the advice

-The information in this app was derived from the 2017 ACC Expert Consensus Decision Pathway on Management of Bleeding in Patients on Oral Anticoagulants and the 2017 Expert Consensus Decision Pathway on Periprocedural Management of Anticoagulation in Patients with Nonvalvular Atrial Fibrillation.
+The information in this app was derived from the 2020 Expert Consensus Decision Pathway on Management of Bleeding in Patients on Oral Anticoagulants and the 2017 Expert Consensus Decision Pathway on Periprocedural Management of Anticoagulation in Patients with Nonvalvular Atrial Fibrillation.
 The information and recommendations in this app are intended to support clinical decision making.
 They are not intended to represent the only or best course of care, or to replace clinical judgment for diagnosis, cure, mitigation, treatment, or prevention of disease.
 Use of this app assumes clinicians will conduct a full evaluation of the patient, consult relevant medical specialists as needed, and utilize a team based approach to optimize therapy.
 In addition, therapeutic options should be determined after discussion between the patient and their care provider.

 To download the app for free, use the links below, or search "ManageAnticoag" on the web or in your app store.

 Help the ACC find new and better ways to deliver guideline content to clinicians.
 Share your feedback:

 - Leave comments on the App’s iTunes or Google Play page

 Learn more about the app by reviewing a list of Frequently Asked Questions.